 • Surin Beach Hotels

 OK, that’ll do for now.
-I have not even mentioned Mai Khao beach, Naiharn beach, Freedom beach ... but like I say, I’m not really a beach bum!
+I have not even mentioned Mai Khao beach, Naiharn beach, Banana Beach, Freedom beach ...
+I guess some more "beach" blog posts are needed, but like I say, I’m not really a beach bum!

 Phuket Beaches | Jamie's Phuket Blog